 Threading a Ring Sling

 Threading is the process of weaving the fabric through the rings to secure the wrap to carry your baby.
-To thread your sling, simply:
+This is how to thread your sling:

 - Start by deciding which side of your body you want to hold your baby on.
-If you’re going to hold your baby on your right side, you will put the rings onto your left shoulder.
+If you’re going to hold your baby on your right side, you will place the rings slightly in front of your left shoulder.

-- Bring the tail around your back and gather it up at your front.
+- Wrap the tail around your back, bring it across your opposite hip and gather it up at the rings in the front.

-- Take the entire tail, place it under and through both rings.
+- Take the entire end of the tail and bring it up through the rings.

-- Allow the tail to go forward so the top hem is falling toward your midline; the bottom hem will be toward the outside of your body.
+- Allow the tail to go forward so the top hem falls toward your midline; the bottom hem will be toward the outside of your body.

-- Check that the top hem of your tail is still toward your midline, and the bottom hem is at the outside of your body.
+- Check that your tail’s top hem is still toward your midline and the bottom hem is at the outside of your body.

-- Place both of your thumbs into the part of your tail that is woven between the rings, then pull it out to loosen it a bit.
+- Place both of your thumbs into the part of the tail woven between the rings, then pull it wide to loosen it a bit.

-- Starting with your top hem, gently gather this piece strand by strand.
+- Starting with your top hem, gently gather the piece between the rings strand by strand.
 If you have a striped sling, you will see you can fan out and gather it stripe by stripe easily.

-- Lastly, grab your top and bottom hem of your tail and pull them out to tighten the sling.
+- Grab the top and bottom hem of your tail and pull them out to tighten the sling.
 Repeat this with the inner sections of the sling to make sure the entire sling is snug.

 Basic Techniques for Handling Your Sling

-There are several different holds and carries you can use with your ring sling.
+You can use several different holds and carries with your ring sling.
 But before we jump into the more complicated aspects of babywearing in a ring sling, let’s go over some basics.

 Putting Your Sling on Properly